NoughtDigital/ConjureWP/examples/README.md

 **demo-theme-integration.php**
 Quick demo setup using the plugin's included demo files for testing and development.

+**theme-redirect-integration.php**
+Theme-level integration for controlling automatic redirect behavior when theme is activated.
+Perfect for adding custom welcome pages before demo import.

+**redirect-control-examples.php**
+Comprehensive examples showing how to customize redirect behavior using filter hooks in your theme.

 **cli-integration.sh**
 Example bash script showing how to use WP-CLI commands for automated imports in CI/CD pipelines.